DrachenkoAnastasiia/sdl_evolution/proposals/NNNN-support_ubuntu_16.04.md

 ## Impact on existing code

 Some environment scripts should be changed.
 Possible small fixes in some parts of code to avoid warning and errors newer version of compiler.
+It would be used only those features, which are supported by compilers of given system.
+So it will not effected on integration of [QNX SDK 6.5](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0043-upgrade-c%2B%2B-standard.md).

 ## Alternatives considered